sebawita/articles/Intro-to-code-sharing.md

 npm run android
 ```

- 6. To use NativeScript livesync
+ 6. To use NativeScript live sync

-Run the follwing two commands from the `nativescript` folder, each in a separate terminal.
+Run the following two commands from the `nativescript` folder, each in a separate terminal.

 ```
 npm run livesync